 Unfortunately no tool is perfect.
 I love Quuu Promote.
 I think it fills a need for anybody struggle to get traction with their content.
 The people behind it seem great too.
 However, the support is a bit too slow for my liking.

 Support is not manned at weekends, which is understandable.
 However, I encountered an RSS-feed problem which meant I couldn’t upload any content to the platform.
 That problem went unresolved and without a response for a few days, despite chasing.

 All that aside, Quuu does have great support documentation and is generally accessible on social media, so hopefully you’ll have more luck.
 Once you’re up-and-running, it’s all on autopilot too.

-I’m still in the middle of my experiment as a paid-up member of Quuu Promote’s $75 per month ‘Automatic’ plan, so expect the score to change with that.
+I’ve now concluced my experiment as a paid-up member of Quuu Promote’s $75 per month ‘Automatic’ plan.
+The results are in!

 Speaking broadly about Quuu, being socially active has never been easier.
 If your content often struggles to get traction after hitting publish, the service is a failsafe way to get it spreading with very little effort.
 Beyond crafting the content and submitting your RSS feed, you really don’t have to do anything.
 Just sit back and let Quuu do all the hard work in a mutually beneficial relationship.